Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

-Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.
+- Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language.

 School staff, parents/caregivers, and students must work together to ensure a student success.